jonbrand/bin-2-dec/README.md

 ## User Stories

--   [] User can enter up to 8 binary digits in one input field
+-   [x] User can enter up to 8 binary digits in one input field
--   [] User must be notified if anything other than a 0 or 1 was entered
+-   [x] User must be notified if anything other than a 0 or 1 was entered
--   [] User views the results in a single output field containing the decimal (base 10) equivalent of the binary number that was entered
+-   [x] User views the results in a single output field containing the decimal (base 10) equivalent of the binary number that was entered

-## Bonus features

--   [] User can enter a variable number of binary digits

 ## Link

 App made for the challenge [App Ideas](https://github.com/florinpop17/app-ideas)

-## Tasks

-- [x] Criar tela com input;
-- [] Criar função que converte números binarios para decimais;